piyushsachdeva/AzureDevOps-Zero-to-Hero/InterviewQuestions/README.md

 Check out this [repo](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/blob/main/Day15/README.md) and Day15 Video

+## How can you ensure the security and privacy of secrets used in your pipeline to prevent them from being exposed?
+- Azure Key Vault and access via a variable group
+- Runtime variable, tokenize your files and replace token step inside the pipeline
+- Third-party secret management service such as Hashicorp Vault

 ## What is the most difficult issue you have faced while working with Azure DevOps?
-Pickup the issue that you have faced while doing hands-on on Azure DevOps if you have followed this series or followed any other resource.
+Pick up the issue you have faced while doing hands-on on Azure DevOps if you have followed this series or any other resource.

-Structure your answer in STAR format
+**Structure your answer in STAR format**

 S: Situation

 T: Task

 A: Action

 R: Result

+## How would you implement CICD of a dockerized application or a microservice based application with multiple services?
+- Check out Video 10 for ACI and Video 11 for Kubernetes